Speaking out and saving lives

 YOVASO was started in Roanoke, Virginia in 2001 as a pilot program for the Commonwealth by the Blue Ridge Transportation Safety Board (BRTSB) and the Virginia Highway Safety Office (VaHSO).

 The program was developed in response to a 39% increase in the state’s teen fatalities in 2000 (from 113 in 1999 to 157 in 2000) and community meetings which highlighted a need for peer-to-peer advocacy programs in the schools.
 YOVASO operated primarily in schools in Southwest Virginia until 2007 when the Virginia State Police Association (VSPA) began administering the program and secured a grant from the VaHSO to expand the program statewide.
 On October 1, 2014 YOVASO came under the direction of the Virginia State Police.
-Today, the program has active safe driving clubs at high and middle schools in all regions of the Commonwealth.
-Through the continued sponsorship of VSP and grant funding from VaHSO, membership in YOVASO is free to all high and middle schools.
-Since statewide expansion of YOVASO in 2007, teen fatalities have steadily declined from 133 in 2007 to 64 in 2013.
+Today, the program has active safe driving clubs at high schools, middle schools, and youth groups in all regions of the Commonwealth.
+Through the continued sponsorship of VSP and grant funding from VaHSO, membership in YOVASO is free to all high schools, middle schools, and youth groups.
+Since statewide expansion of YOVASO in 2007, teen fatalities have steadily declined from 140 in 2007 to 71 in 2018.